What exactly is a “green” Christmas?

 We know the tradition of Christmas gifts is an important one, so why not make it an opportunity to change some minds?
 There are some very good and useful sustainable gifts out there, just waiting to be wrapped.
 Think about socks made of recovered fishing nets, fabric tote bags for groceries, reusable metal straws or fair-trade chocolates (discover the hidden story behind the cocoa production and why should you choose fair-trade chocolate).

-For kids, take a look at the colouring pencils that have seeds, and can be planted when worn, wood building blocks or even science kits that can teach them about renewable energies, like solar, work.
-There’s so much to choose from, and in the end, you might be making a difference in someone’s life.
+For kids, consider colouring pencils that have seeds, and can be planted when worn, wood building blocks, or even science kits that can teach them about renewable energies, like solar, work.
+There is so much to choose from, and in the end, you might make a difference in someone’s life.

 -